New Lynn

 Our New Lynn Service Coverage

-We serve all of New Lynn including the town centre around LynnMall and the rail station, the Great North Road commercial corridor, Clark Street industrial area, residential streets extending toward Titirangi Road, and the Whau River catchment from Portage Road to Green Bay.
+We cover all of New Lynn: the town centre around LynnMall and the rail station, the Great North Road commercial corridor, Clark Street industrial area, residential streets back toward Titirangi Road, and the Whau River catchment from Portage Road through to Green Bay.

 Our Projects